johnamit/motionbench/README.md

 In the app you can select a model, test camera capture, start a live session, and monitor predicted class, repetition count, and similarity score.

 ## Citations
-If you publish or present this project, cite the primary libraries and frameworks used in the pipeline.

 **Bidirectional Long Short-Term Memory (BiLSTM)**
 ```bibtex